reh119/OberonTaskManager/README.md

 extra windows, etc.).
 I also want to customize the design to make it more visually pleasing and accesible.

 ***Jacob Jordan***
+For Sprint 3, I will be working on the back end, implementing imput validation and JUnit tests for various classes.
+I will also communicate with my teammates to create more tasks that overall allow the GUI to function as neededed.
+Overall I will be adding missing elemts from our demo to the backend as we see fit.

 ## Acknowledgements
 Give credit here.